 It's one of the first questions you ask when you hear someone wants to build a casino somewhere near you: What's it going to do to my property value?

-Sure, some people will insist that a casino is a desirable thing for many reasons, but the fact remains, few people really want to live near one.
-Especially if they moved somewhere for the trees and the quiet and the fresh air.
+Sure, some people will insist that a casino is a desirable neighbor, but the fact remains, few property owners actually want to live near one.

 In North Stonington, CT, the town next door to Ledyard, home to the Foxwoods ever-expanding mega casino...